An Approximate Graph Elicits Detonation Lattice: Results and Discussion

 \subsection{3D Detonation simulation based reconstruction}

 \addvspace{10pt}

-The algorithm is evaluated on 3D lattice fields generated from a gaseous detonation simulation of a stoichiometric ethylene–air mixture at a pre-detonation temperature of 500 K and pressure of 1 atm.
+The algorithm is evaluated on 3D lattice field generated from a gaseous detonation simulation of a confined stoichiometric ethylene–air mixture at a pre-detonation temperature of 500 K and pressure of 1 atm.
+The analyzed domain is the long rectangular configuration (Case 4) with $L_x=1453\times{l_{\mathrm{ind}}}$, $L_y=78\times{l_{\mathrm{ind}}}$, and $L_z=15 \times {l_{\mathrm{ind}}}$ (aspect ratio $5.33:1$), initialized with 11 detonation kernels (each kernel is composed of $\mathrm{N}_2$ at $P$ = 65 atm and $T$ = 2800 K) and all walls satisfy no-slip boundary conditions.
 The one-dimensional induction length for this mixture is $l_{ind}$ = 516 $\mu$m.
-The finest grid spacing is 9.766 \(\mu\)m, which yields about 52 cells per induction length.
+The finest grid spacing is 9.766 \(\mu\)m, which yields about 52 cells per induction length resulting in 800 million cells.
 This resolution is sufficient to resolve the cellular detonation structure, including triple points, Mach stems, and collision zones, ensuring a sufficiently reliable representation of the underlying physics.

+The 3D simulation was advanced sufficiently long (identified by the stabilization of both the mean wavefront velocity and the mean pressure profile evaluated on a z-plane slice at the y-midplane~\cite{Abiola2026_isoc}) before extracting the lattice statistics, so that the initial transient was removed and a statistically established cellular pattern was obtained.
+The resulting structure is therefore best characterized as near-regular rather than strongly irregular or transitional.
+Nevertheless, the cells are not perfectly periodic: local boundary distortions arise from transverse-wave interactions, variations in triple-point trajectories, confinement, and geometric effects along the propagation direction.
+Accordingly, the reported geometric quantities should be interpreted as statistical descriptors of this specific near-regular confined premixed detonation case.
+More irregular or unstable detonation regimes may exhibit broader distributions of cell volume, surface area, and connectivity.
 Additional details are discussed in~\cite{Abiola2026_isoc}.